 The car’s passed it’s MOT but there’s something squafty about the steering that needs fixing so I won’t get it back until next week.
 There’s also potential squaftiness with the brakes, windscreen wipers, HT cable, fan belt and the central locking.
 As well as the mirror being floppy and it keep losing power.
 Much as I love my bus, it’s time to get a new(er) one.
 After all, the poor old thing is twelve years old now.

-building society was cheapest.
-But even though my bank has a higher APR than
+cheapest.
+But even though my bank has a higher APR than the cheapest building

 So, where to buy a new bus from?
 Shadoxhurst motors would be the obvious choice as they are the seven seater specialist.
 One minor hiccup – they closed down two years ago.
 I’ve had a look on line but they don’t seem much cheaper than what the Renault dealer is quoting.
 Decisions, decisions…